calebisholaa/MMM-PictureVerse/Readme.md

 1. **Bible Verse (2 minutes)**: At the start of each hour, the module displays the verse of the day for 2 minutes.
 2. **Camera Images (2 minutes)**: After the verse, the module displays security camera images for 2 minutes.
 It prioritizes images from the current hour.
 3. **Family Photos (remainder of hour)**: For the rest of the hour, the module displays family photos from your Dropbox with smooth transitions.
-4. **Motion Detection**: If motion is detected by your Blink cameras, the video clips will temporarily interrupt the normal display.
+4. **Motion Detection**: The module continuously monitors your Blink cameras in the background.
+If motion is detected, it immediately interrupts the normal display to show the motion clip with a visual alert and timestamp.

 At the start of a new hour, the sequence begins again with a fresh verse and camera images.

+### Motion Detection System

+The built-in motion detection system works seamlessly:

+1. When the module starts, it automatically launches a background process that monitors your Blink cameras
+2. When motion is detected, it:
+   - Takes a snapshot of the camera view
+   - Records the motion video clip
+   - Immediately displays the video with an alert banner on your mirror
+3. After the configured display time, it returns to the normal display sequence
+4. All monitoring happens automatically in the background with no user intervention required

 ## Module Configuration